reacherhq/check-if-email-exists/README.md

 FLAGS:
     -h, --help       Print help information
         --http       DEPRECATED.
-Runs a HTTP server.
+Runs an HTTP server.
 This option will be removed in v0.9.0 -V, --version    Print version information

 OPTIONS: